penguinencounter/colormagic/docs/api.md

 ***

-### `load(is: InputStream)`
+### `load_avatar_tex(name: string)`
 *returns `colormagic.file_pack`*

+Load an avatar texture by name from the avatar's NBT.
+By default, displays a large warning about how inefficient it is and its other drawbacks &mdash; this can be suppressed by following the instructions in the in-game warning.

+> [!WARNING]
+> This function is inefficient and should be avoided if the texture isn't being used in a Blockbench model.
+If you have free space, consider using a Resource or string (possibly base64) instead anyway.
+>
+> * +7 instructions per byte due to Figura NBT limitations
+> * Doesn't support any changes made to the texture by scripts, despite `load` accepting a Texture argument.
+Always uses the PNG as packaged by Figura when compiling the avatar.

+***

+### `load(input: SupportedInput)`
+*returns `colormagic.file_pack`*

+`SupportedInput: string | InputStream | Texture`

-Load raw PNG data from a resource (or other non-async InputStream) and return a file pack.
+Load raw PNG data from the input and return a file pack.
 The file pack can be re-used to create multiple variants of the same texture.
-This function is implemented with `load_raw`.
+Depending on the input type, the function will attempt to load the data in different ways:
+* `string`: tries to load as raw PNG data, as if you had called `load_raw` instead
+* `InputStream`: tries to read the stream in its entirety and load it as raw PNG data
+* `Texture`: reads the name of the texture and inteprets it as an avatar texture, and then calls `load_avatar_tex` with the name

 ***